bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-7">1.7 Tools of Internet Publishing -- Part 2 (6:56)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-I&apos;ve created another checklist here for linking your PC to your GitHub, but
+<p>I&apos;ve created another checklist here for linking your PC to your GitHub, but I
-I will be demoing this with the actual tools.
+will be demoing this with the actual tools.
 So the goal here is notepad++ I have on my computer.
 This is where I want to be editing code because there&apos;s lots of tools here, and then I want to push that code up to GitHub desktop.
-And if there were some changes here, or if I&apos;m working in a team, someone else has pushed some code on the servers, I want to be able to pull that code back to notepad++.
+And if there were some changes here, or if I&apos;m working in a team, someone else has pushed some code on the servers, I want to be able to pull that code back to notepad++.</p>

-For high end developers, they&apos;re using something called Git, which is GitHub Git is a command line prompt that does this push pull.
+<p>For high end developers, they&apos;re using something called Git, which is
+GitHub Git is a command line prompt that does this push pull.
 We&apos;re going to be using what&apos;s called a graphical interface called GitHub desktop, which we already downloaded.
-So GitHub desktop is a very powerful tool that lets you know when there&apos;s been some changes in your code and then you can push and pull and commit.
+So GitHub desktop is a very powerful tool that lets you know when there&apos;s been some changes in your code and then you can push and pull and commit.</p>

-So let&apos;s first get our GitHub desktop set up, so we&apos;re going to start from our GitHub repository.
+<p>So let&apos;s first get our GitHub desktop set up, so we&apos;re going to start
+from our GitHub repository.
 I&apos;m going to go back to test repo, so here are my files, this is the high level test repo repository.

-Going here to the big green button, and I want to open this in GitHub desktop.
+Going here to the big green button, and I want to open this in GitHub desktop.</p>

-GitHub desktop will open up, I have two options, I want to stay with this URL.
+<p>GitHub desktop will open up, I have two options, I want to stay with

-I can rename it, I highly recommend keeping this address as whatever the repo name is, it prevents confusion.
+this URL.
+I can rename it, I highly recommend keeping this address as whatever the repo name is, it prevents confusion.</p>

-Later on, if you have your file name on your desktop and your repo name the same, you might shorten it to just test repo, but I like to keep the full extension.
+<p>Later on, if you have your file name on your desktop and your repo name
+the same, you might shorten it to just test repo, but I like to keep the full extension.
 What I do want to change is where it&apos;s going to be saved to, so the local path.
 I&apos;m going to have just generically here thrown on my desktop.
-So desktop, this is where it&apos;s going to be thrown, a clean folder.
+So desktop, this is where it&apos;s going to be thrown, a clean folder.</p>

-You&apos;re likely wanting to create a folder somewhere in your C file for your work in this course.
+<p>You&apos;re likely wanting to create a folder somewhere in your C file for
+your work in this course.
 So select folder, and then I&apos;m choosing to clone.
-And what cloning is going to do is going to create a little file that continually checks using GitHub desktop.
+And what cloning is going to do is going to create a little file that continually checks using GitHub desktop.</p>

-The repository online in GitHub and my own file on my desktop to see if there&apos;s been any changes.
+<p>The repository online in GitHub and my own file on my desktop to see if
+there&apos;s been any changes.
 So now I have my test repo, I don&apos;t have any changes and there&apos;s nothing really that&apos;s happened.
-So I&apos;m going to open up my desktop, I&apos;ve got my test repo here, got my license, my new file and my README, I am going to add a new file.
+So I&apos;m going to open up my desktop, I&apos;ve got my test repo here, got my license, my new file and my README, I am going to add a new file.</p>

-I&apos;m going to do a text document and call this index.html.
+<p>I&apos;m going to do a text document and call this index.html.
 Later on we&apos;ll talk about why it&apos;s very important to always have one index.html file in your folder.
 If I open this up though, it&apos;s not an actual HTML file, if you look up